rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 implementation of the `search` function</span>

 Recall that the purpose of the `search` function is to return all lines in `contents` that contain the `query`.
-Similar to the `filter` example in Listing 13-19, this code uses the `filter` adaptor to keep only the lines that `line.contains(query)` returns `true` for.
+Similar to the `filter` example in [Listing 13-19][Listing-13-19], this code uses the `filter` adaptor to keep only the lines that `line.contains(query)` returns `true` for.
 We then collect the matching lines into another vector with `collect`.
 Much simpler!
 Feel free to make the same change to use iterator methods in the `search_case_insensitive` function as well.

 The next logical question is which style you should choose in your own code and
-why: the original implementation in Listing 13-28 or the version using iterators in Listing 13-29.
+why: the original implementation in [Listing 13-28][Listing-13-28] or the version using iterators in [Listing 13-29][Listing-13-29].
 Most Rust programmers prefer to use the iterator style.
 It’s a bit tougher to get the hang of at first, but once you get a feel for the various iterator adaptors and what they do, iterators can be easier to understand.
 Instead of fiddling with the various bits of looping and building